Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Introduction

 \section{Introduction}

 In this paper we investigate possible couplings between a fermionic field endowed with canonical mass dimension one and neutrinos under the auspices of accelerator-based neutrino experiments.
-We use as a case study a detector like the Near Detector (ND) of the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2021tad}.
+We use as a case study the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj,DUNE:2020ypp,DUNE:2020mra,DUNE:2020txw,DUNE:2021tad}.

 There are several current candidates in high energy physics to describe dark matter.
 In a broad brush, many approaches make use of standard fields, but with effective or modified interactions, while some of them are endowed with ad hoc impositions in order to satisfy the necessary cosmological constraints \cite{masi}.
 Other approaches result as consequence of more complete and comprehensive theoretical scopes \cite{RD}.
 Whatever the model or theory at hand, finding the relation between a given dark matter candidate and a physical observable is always a nontrivial task.
 In this regard, the study of theoretical dark matter proposals along with current experiments is certainly a welcome branch of research.